 What you’ll need

 To complete your application you’ll need your business’s:

 - EORI number

 - UK address associated with your EORI number

 - correspondence address

 - VAT number (if this applies)

-- company directors’ and officials’ details
+- company directors’ and officials’ details, including date of birth

 - records of any times when your business has not followed customs or tax rules in the last 3 years